Bridge with cityscape

 In addition, HMRC has also started approaching crypto exchanges.
 In Autumn 2020, a popular exchange reportedly advised its users that it would be providing details to HMRC about customers who had received cash payments over £5,000 during the tax year.

-All of this will give HMRC a wealth of data regarding cryptoassets, and it will only be a matter of time before they start to approach taxpayers.
+All of this will give HMRC a wealth of data regarding cryptoassets, and it will only be a matter of time before they start to approach taxpayers with what they’ve found.

-If a return is found to be inaccurate, HMRC can assess penalties and interest will be charged on the overdue tax liabilities.
+If a return is found to be inaccurate, HMRC can assess penalties and charge interest on any unpaid tax, which may significantly increase the overall liability for the taxpayer.

 How we can help